 FAQs

-The most common alternatives of whey protein are vegan proteins such as hemp, pea, brown rice and soy proteins.
-Other non-vegan alternatives include egg white and casein protein.
+The most common alternatives to whey protein are vegan proteins such as hemp, pea, brown rice, and soy.
+Other non-vegan alternatives include egg white, casein, collagen, and grass-fed beef protein.
+For those who want to keep whey but add further benefits, whey and collagen blends combine whey protein with collagen peptides to support joints and connective tissue alongside muscle.

 Why should I consider whey protein alternatives?

-Whey protein alternatives may be more suitable for those with allergies or certain dietary alternatives such as vegan or vegetarian athletes.
+Whey protein alternatives may be more suitable for those with allergies or certain dietary requirements such as vegan or vegetarian athletes.
+Some people also choose alternatives — or blends — to target specific goals beyond muscle growth, such as joint health or connective tissue support.

 What types of vegan protein powder are there?